Skip to main content

 A Facebook Challenge is a virtual event that runs solely on Facebook and leverages the power of social networking through ads, groups and fundraisers.
 This means:

-Stroke Association were keen to continue with skipping based Facebook Challenges after reflecting on previous successes and feedback from participants.
-They welcomed a new digital officer to the team who brought fresh ideas and a willingness to shake up their advertising strategies, and were ready to launch Skip for Stroke 2023.
+Stroke Association wanted to continue their successful skipping-based Facebook Challenges.
+They welcomed a new digital officer who brought fresh ideas to their advertising strategy.
+They were ready to launch Skip for Stroke 2023.

-Here’s five things you need to know about their Facebook Challenge:
+Here are five things you need to know about their strategic Challenge execution:

-Cost of living – Stroke Association acknowledged the challenges they might face with recruitment due to the current climate and cost of living crisis in the UK.
-To combat this, the team managed expectations internally and devised a new advertising strategy that focused on community building rather than just fundraising.
+Stroke Association acknowledged the potential recruitment challenges posed by the cost of living crisis in the U.K. To combat this, the team managed internal expectations carefully.
+Crucially, they devised a new advertising strategy.
+This approach focused heavily on community building rather than simply asking for funds.

-Timing – The team chose a February start date for their Challenge so as to capitalize on the new year resolution thinking and the nostalgia associated with the festive season that provides a strong tie-in for the skipping activity.
-A key success was their decision to begin advertising at the end of December where they saw a marked increase in leads joining the group.
+The team chose a February start date.
+This capitalized on New Year’s Resolution thinking.
+It also tapped into the nostalgia of the festive season, which ties well to skipping.
+A key success was their decision to begin advertising at the end of December.
+They saw a marked increase in leads joining the group immediately.

-Advertising – For their Facebook ads, Stroke Association used incentive-led imagery and cause-led copy, and found that a standard image of shoes alongside the Facebook Challenge incentive performed best.
-In addition, they tested removing their logo from all creative and this resulted in better performing ads whilst the change from high to broad targeting resulted in similar demographics joining the Facebook Challenge.
+For their Facebook ads, Stroke Association used incentive-led imagery and cause-led copy.
+They found that a standard image of shoes alongside the skipping rope incentive performed best.
+In addition, they tested removing their logo from all creative, which resulted in better performing ads.
+The change from high to broad targeting resulted in similar demographics joining the Challenge.

-Incentive – By providing every registration with a skipping rope as an incentive, the team reduced the barriers to participation (though they admit to running out of ropes earlier than expected!).
-In addition to the registration incentive, Stroke Association also provided every Fundraiser who reached a certain fundraising target with a medal of achievement.
-By announcing these halfway through the Challenge, the team noticed a visible increase in fundraising as supporters aimed to reach the medal target.
+The team provided every registration with a skipping rope as an incentive.
+This directly reduced barriers to participation (though they admit they ran out of ropes early!).
+In addition to the registration incentive, Stroke Association rewarded fundraisers who reached a certain target with a medal.
+They announced these rewards halfway through the Challenge.
+As a result, the team noticed a visible increase in fundraising as supporters aimed for the medal target.

-Stroke Association’s Skip for Stroke Facebook Challenge in 2023 was a culmination of their past campaigns as they incorporated innovative tests and adopted new strategies to optimize their resources and prioritize community engagement.
-Whilst the results speak for themselves, how did GivePanel support?
+Stroke Association’s Skip for Stroke Challenge in 2023 successfully incorporated innovative tests and new strategies.
+They optimized their resources and prioritized community engagement.

 The GivePanel difference